 Dogs and cats with liver disease present with a wide variety of clinical signs, which depend on the aetiology of the condition present and degree of any hepatic dysfunction that ensues.
 Clinical signs can be vague and include weight loss, lethargy and anorexia, or more specific with signs of hepatic dysfunction such as jaundice or hepatic encephalopathy.
 Elevated liver parameters may also be found during the course of routine evaluation, e.g. pre anaesthetic or geriatric blood panels, in animals with no obviously associated clinical signs.
-In this the first of two articles, we will review the approach to companion animals with liver disease, reviewing the utility of blood tests, imaging and biopsy techniques.
+In this the first of the three sessions in this mini-series, we will review the approach to companion animals with liver disease, reviewing the utility of blood tests, imaging and biopsy techniques.